NOTICE: All placement testing is via remote proctoring during the COVID closure.

-Placement testing is free, and no appointment is necessary.
+Placement testing is free for SFCC students, and appointments can be scheduled by contacting email@example.com.
 You may take a placement test any time during the Testing Center’s hours.
-Allow yourself two hours to complete the entire test (reading, writing and math) or 30-45 minutes for individual portions of the evaluation.
+Allow yourself 2-3 hours to complete the entire test (reading, writing and math) or 45-60 minutes for individual portions of the evaluation.

 SFCC uses ACCUPLACER as its primary placement tool.
 ACCUPLACER is a computer-adaptive test that asks between 12 and 20 questions to determine appropriate placement in each subject area.
 Test results are available immediately.

 The results of your placement test will determine which English and math courses you can take and whether you meet English and math prerequisites for other courses.
 It is important, therefore, that you take the exam seriously and do your very best.
 We strongly encourage you to visit the ACCUPLACER preparation page prior to testing.
 This page contains links to practice questions that address each section of the ACCUPLACER, designed by the College Board, the organization which sponsors the test.